doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 Error: failed to fetch provenance "oci://chartproxy.container-registry.com/argoproj.github.io/argo-helm/argo-cd:5.46.6.prov"
 ```

-We can see this explicitly by pulling with the `--prov` option:
+We can see this explicitly by pulling the `--prov` option:

 ```sh
 helm pull \